cavo789/blog/blog/2023/11/02/docker-php-run-script-or-website/index.md

 enableComments: true
 date: 2023-11-02T17:00
 ---
-# The easiest way to run a PHP script / website

 ![The easiest way to run a PHP script / website](./images/header.jpg)

 The situation: you wish to run a piece of standard PHP code (no dependency) like the one below: